More than 99% of trenching complete along TAP's route | News.az

 More than 99% of trenching complete along TAP's route

-More than 99 percent of trenching is complete along the Trans Adriatic Pipeline’s (TAP) route, Trend reports with reference to the TAP AG consortium.
+More than 99 percent of trenching was completed along the Trans Adriatic Pipeline’s (TAP) route, TAP AG consortium reported.

 TAP said its contractors have environment teams, including ecologists and species specialists with expert local knowledge of biodiversity & Ecosystems.

-TAP also employs field-based personnel to work with contractors, to ensure compliance with project standards, reads the message.
+TAP also employs field-based personnel to work with contractors, to ensure compliance with project standards.

 TAP project, worth 4.5 billion euros, is one of the priority energy projects for the European Union (EU).
 The project envisages transportation of gas from Azerbaijan's Shah Deniz Stage 2 to the EU countries.